In Person Training at the Alameda Training Center – The Anti-Burnout & Stress Reduction Seminar for Officers

-In this 5 day course, you’ll learn how to overcome burnout, PTSD, and all the risk factors associated with working in law enforcement with a mind, body, and spirit approach.
+In this 5 day course, you’ll learn how to overcome burnout, PTSD, and other risk factors & you will get the full online program as well.

 Payment can be made here or for multiple trainees, you can request billing at support@BillFarr.com